<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Tax forms

-To start, you don’t need to have a sizeable down payment.
-In fact, the zero down payment policy is one of the VA Loan’s best features.
-In addition, the terms of the VA Loan are often more favorable than other home loans because you don’t have to tack on private mortgage insurance (PMI).
+The down payment requirement sets the VA loan apart from the rest.
+You don’t need to have a sizeable down payment.
+In fact, the zero down payment means you don't need one at all.
+Additionally, the terms of the VA loan are often more favorable than other home loans because there's no private mortgage insurance (PMI) thrown on top.
 Remember, the government is guaranteeing a portion of the loan.
-Also, with a VA Loan, there is often a more competitive interest rate than a conventional loan.
+Also, a VA loan often offers a more competitive interest rate than a conventional loan.

 If you want to take a deeper dive into the differences between the loans, check out Which One is Right for You?
 Comparing Conventional and VA Home Loans for Military Homebuyers